 Further, according to the World Bank's assessment, India is expected to grow at a rate of 1.5 per cent to 2.8 per cent.
 And IMF projected a GDP growth of 1.9 per cent for India in 2020 because the worldwide economy is suffering from the COVID pandemic, the worst recession since the Great Depression in the 1930s.
-Also, we can't ignore that the lockdown due to COVID 19 coronavirus pandemic hit several sectors including MSME, hospitality, civil aviation, agriculture and allied sector.
+Also, we can't ignore that the lockdown due to the COVID-19 coronavirus pandemic hit several sectors including MSME, hospitality, civil aviation, agriculture and the allied sector.

 Be vocal for the Local: According to PM Modi, one of the key ways to build an Atmanirbhar Bharat is to buy and promote local products and brands and be 'vocal for the local'.
 He highlighted that global brands that are existing today were also local once but when people began supporting them, they became global and popular.

-The Atmanirbhar Bharat Abhiyan economic package is expected to revive the economy of the country which is suffered the most during the lockdown imposed due to coronavirus pandemic.
-It is also expected to support the middle class who pay their taxes on time and help grow the home industry including cottage industries, small scale industries and MSMEs that provide livelihood to crores of people.
+The Atmanirbhar Bharat Abhiyan economic package is expected to revive the economy of the country which is suffered the most during the lockdown imposed due to the coronavirus pandemic.
+It is also expected to support the middle class who pay their taxes on time and help grow the home industry including cottage industries, small-scale industries and MSMEs that provide livelihood to crores of people.

-In 19’s when India was under British Rule Mahatma Gandhi Ji also started The Swadeshi Movement, now known as 'Make in India' campaign was officially proclaimed on August 7, 1905.
-Boycott movement was also launched with the Swadeshi movement.
-They were very significant instrument of social change, in Mahatma Gandhi Ji’s view, they were precept and practice of swadeshi, implied the self-reliance and self-sufficiency at the level of the individual, the village and the nation.
-These movements included using goods produced in India and burning British-made goods which latter ignited the fire of Independence among people.
+In 19’s when India was under British Rule Mahatma Gandhi Ji also started The Swadeshi Movement, now known as the 'Make in India' campaign was officially proclaimed on August 7, 1905.
+The Boycott movement was also launched with the Swadeshi movement.
+They were very significant instruments of social change, in Mahatma Gandhi Ji’s view, they were precepts and practices of Swadeshi, implying self-reliance and self-sufficiency at the level of the individual, the village and the nation.
+These movements included using goods produced in India and burning British-made goods which later ignited the fire of Independence among people.

 By following the swadeshi principle again, the nation’s confidence and prosperity could be assured and we can become self-sustainable.
 This will latter help to fight economic issues, poverty, recession and so many issues that will occur due to this Pandemic COVID-19